 - Might be nice to actually spend some time to make it look better.
 The sidebar's pretty ugly, etc. - Should implement a max-number-of-results in search.
-Probably only really an issue on Songs, maybe just use 500 like we do on the artist view page. - Might be nice to have a mobile-optimized CSS - Split tests into multiple files?
-That file is huge. - Direct links to pages with django-tables2 (instead of just next/prev) - Ability to specify subdirectories when doing add/update actions, to only process a subset of the library. - http://reinout.vanrees.org/weblog/2014/05/19/context.html Basically, overriding get_context_data() in our views is wordy and not needed most of the time.
+Probably only really an issue on Songs, maybe just use 500 like we do on the artist view page. - · Might be nice to have a mobile-optimized CSS - Ability to specify subdirectories when doing add/update actions, to only process a subset of the library. - http://reinout.vanrees.org/weblog/2014/05/19/context.html Basically, overriding get_context_data() in our views is wordy and not needed most of the time.
 Use 'view.varname' in the template and it'll pull from the named var/func.
 No fussy context fiddling required! - Use annotate() for some of our aggregate information on artist browse, for instance. - Convert our three forms to actual django Forms. - Might be nice to include an admin subcommand to clean the zip directory, which could be plugged into a cron rather than having to do your own.